Experience Tranquility and Beauty: Premier Bird Watching, Refuges, and Observatory's in NJ!

 Cedar Grove, NJ

-The reservation has several walking/jogging trails, including four major trails and numerous smaller trails.
+The reservation is a 157 acre park with several walking/jogging trails, including four major trails and numerous smaller trails.
 One of the four main trails leads to a cliff that overlooks the New York skyline.
 The area has attracted bird watchers who observe migratory birds, such as warblers in the spring and hawks in the fall.
-There are no buildings in Mills Reservation
+There are no buildings in Mills Reservation.

 Great Swamp National Wildlife Refuge